Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 We don't know if they were terrorists.

-In favor of terrorists?
+What are you in favor of terrorists?

 And you would go crazy.

-Like you would feel like you were in some sort of Kafka-esque tunnel that just had no way out.
+Like, you would feel like you were in some sort of Kafka-esque tunnel that just had no way out.

 And this is the same thing.